 The Appellate Court in Lyon simultaneously considered two extradition requests filed by Ukraine and Russia, as did the Appellate Court of Aix-en-Provence in December, 2013, just before the launching of the cassation procedure.

-The Open Dialog Foundation is particularly concerned over the attitude of the French judiciary towards this issue.
+The Open Dialogue Foundation is particularly concerned over the attitude of the French judiciary towards this issue.
 It transpired, after all, through the publication of e-mails and text messages, disclosed on the Ukrainian website Trust.ua, that the Appellate Court, and the prosecutor in particular, committed a violation of Mukhtar Ablyazov’s rights.

 The greatest threat stems from the fact that the judges of the Lyon court are focused solely on the legitimacy of the procedure, failing to heed the very clear political aspect of the matter.
 Extradition lawsuits were contrived by the Kazakh lobby, working for the BTA bank and Nazarbayev.